cloudposse/docs/content/monitoring-and-alerting/prometheus.md

 ---
 title: "Prometheus"
-description: "Prometheus is monitoring system and time-series database that works together with Grafana and Alert Manager to provide an end-to-end monitoring platform for Kubernetes."
+description: "Prometheus is a monitoring system and time-series database that works together with Grafana and Alert Manager to provide an end-to-end monitoring platform for Kubernetes."
 ---

 [Prometheus](https://prometheus.io) is a monitoring system and time-series database.

 Prometheus is at the heart of the monitoring infrastructure.
 It works in concert with [Alert Manager](https://prometheus.io/docs/alerting/alertmanager/), [Grafana](https://grafana.com/) and wide list of [Exporters](https://prometheus.io/docs/instrumenting/exporters/) that provide the metrics for instrumentation.

 {{< img src="/assets/324asd-Prometheus_architecture.png" title="Prometheus Monitoring Architecture" >}}